For Its Founders, the Miami Independent Film Festival Is a Labor of Love

 TicketsFri., Sep.
 8, 7:30pm

-"We started in 2015 with the monthly submissions, we had our first annual film festival last year," says Vincenzini.
-"It was very small, it was our first experience here in Miami."
+"We started in 2015 with the monthly submissions.
+We had our first annual film festival last year," Vincenzini says.
+"It was very small; it was our first experience here in Miami."

-"I feel like a lot of film festivals kind of spread out a lot and never make a very small selection of films," continues Gasperini.
+"I feel like a lot of film festivals kind of spread out a lot and never make a very small selection of films," Gasperini continues.
 "That’s what we’re trying to do.
 We’re small, of course, we’re auto-funded, we have a few sponsors, but everything comes from the submissions.
 We wanted to make something very cultural, not commercial."

 |

-The monthly competitions receive around 100 submissions, which jurors whittle down to a smaller selection from which Roberto chooses monthly semi-finalists.
-These semi-finalists are considered for the annual event in Miami.
-Roberto, Vincenzini, and Gasperini select the winners from the semi-finalist pool after hours of Skyping and phone calls.
+The monthly competitions receive around 100 submissions, which jurors whittle down to a smaller selection from which Roberto chooses monthly semifinalists.
+The semifinalists are then considered for the annual event in Miami.
+Roberto, Vincenzini, and Gasperini select the winners from the semifinalist pool after hours of Skyping and phone calls.

 "It really takes a long time," Gasperini laughs.

-While trying to pick films that showcase the production value independent films are capable of, the three focus the most on interesting, genuine, and original stories.
+While trying to choose films that show the production value independent films are capable of, the three concentrate most on interesting, genuine, and original stories.
 That's what caught their eye with Train Station, the winner of their fiction feature film category.
-Shot on location in 25 countries, the film was written and created by 40 film makers through CollabFeature, an international collaborative film making group.
-CollabFeature was started by Ian Bonner and Marty Shea in 2010.
+Shot on location in 25 countries, the work was written and created by 40 filmmakers through CollabFeature, an international collaborative filmmaking group started by Ian Bonner and Marty Shea in 2010.

 |